 After all the many things we need to do to prepare physically, we also need to prepare mentally.
 What do you do to relax and de-stress?

 If you are thinking, “Relaxation??
 Why waste my time on that???”
 Then you probably have anxiety.
 I used to think relaxation meant you were being selfish and your time could be better spent folding laundry or doing any of the other million things to do.
-I learned the hard way being able to decompress and let things go is an incredibly important skill.
+I learned the hard way that being able to decompress and let things go is an incredibly important skill.
 Especially for birth.
 For me, it took a few medical professionals before I was able to actually slow down, smell the roses, and be grateful for the smallest things.

-What to do to relax for your VBAC
+What to do to relax for your VBAC:

-C-Section surgeries don’t come without their long-term troubles.
+C-Section surgeries don’t come without their troubles.
 Preparing for another birth can bring up a lot of stress, anxiety, and possibly even PTSD.
 Here’s a secret I wish someone had told me after my first birth (something I didn’t learn until after my 3rd): schedule an appointment with a maternal specialized therapist.
 Simply Google “local Postpartum therapist” or “local Maternal therapist,” give them a call or schedule it online, fill out any pre-appointment forms they might have, and show up for your appointments.
 Bam.
 Life changed.
 They are amazing.
 I used to believe therapy was for people who had lived through horrible things like sexual assault and chronic mental illness.
 But they are not just for that.
 There are literally people who specialize in helping moms with birth trauma and self-confidence.

 C-Sections can cause a lot of disappointment and doubt in your body.
 It can even make you subconsciously angry with your baby.
 Having a professional to talk to who won’t judge you and will skillfully guide you through your feelings is invaluable.